 Propertymark was part of the working group made up of industry stakeholders and chaired by Lord Best.
 We have long called for Government regulation to ensure everyone in the industry is licensed, adheres to a strict code of practice and holds (at least) a Level 3 qualification.

-RoPA's proposed new regulatory framework is focused on estate agents in the UK and letting and managing agents in EnglandThe private rented sector is a devolved issue meaning the Welsh and Scottish Governments have already introduced legislation to regulate letting agents.
+RoPA's proposed regulatory framework is focused on estate agents in the UK and letting and managing agents in EnglandThe private rented sector is a devolved issue meaning the Welsh and Scottish Governments have already introduced legislation to regulate letting agents.

 RoPA's report recommends that: